lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 ### Options

-VirtIO-FS service can parse following settings from command-line:
+Virtiofs service can parse following settings from command-line:
 ```
   -d DebugFlags       [-1: enable all debug logs]
   -D DebugLogFile     [file path; use - for stderr]